Area: 160 sq.m

-As you know, the loft style is derived from industrial buildings and assumes the presence of industrial elements in the interior (coarse decoration materials, parading communications, etc.).
+As you know, the loft style is derived from industrial buildings and suggests the presence of industrial elements in the interior (coarse decoration materials, parading communications, etc.).
 But our task was to soften rough details and make the interior more comfortable and cozy.
 The comfort in this interior is set by sand-colored curtains, a carpet with bright patterns and warm light.
-In the master bedroom we decided to combine the seemingly incompatible - loft and classic elements.
+In the master bedroom we decided to combine the seemingly incongruous - loft and classic elements.

 On the one side of the bedroom there is a small working area with brutal brickwork, on the other hand a soft seating area against the background of gentle ottochento.
 The zones are divided into metal screen of black matte steel.

 The bathroom and wardrobe are separated from the bedroom by extravagant sliding partitions in industrial style.